Jelmerro/carafe/README.md

 Use 'create' to make a new carafe, you should start here

 optional arguments:
-  -h, --help   show this help message and exit
-  --arch ARCH  Change the default arch, e.g. to win32
+  -h, --help     show this help message and exit --arch ARCH    Change the default arch, e.g. to win32 -v, --verbose  Print the wine log to the screen (log file is always written)
 ```

 As we did in the example for Steam: `carafe steam create`.